-In addition to our existing cash and marketable securities balances, our principal sources of liquidity are our cash flows from operating activities and our revolving credit facility, which was fully available as of March 31, 2014.
+In addition to our existing cash and marketable securities balances, our principal sources of liquidity are our cash flows from operating activities and our revolving credit facility, which was fully available as of June 30, 2014.
 We believe these sources will provide sufficient liquidity for us to meet our liquidity requirements for the foreseeable future.
 Our principal liquidity requirements are to meet our working capital, research and development, including clinical trials, capital expenditure needs, principally for our surgical sets required to maintain and expand our business, and potential future business or intellectual property acquisitions.
 We expect to continue to make investments in surgical sets as we launch new products, increase the size of our U.S. sales force, and expand into international markets.
 We may, however, require additional liquidity as we continue to execute our business strategy.
 Our liquidity may be negatively impacted as a result of a decline in sales of our products, including declines due to changes in our customers' ability to obtain third-party coverage and reimbursement for procedures that use our products; increased pricing pressures resulting from intensifying competition, cost increases and slower product development cycles resulting from a changing regulatory environment; and unfavorable results from litigation which will affect our cash flow.
 We anticipate that to the extent that we require additional liquidity, it will be funded through the incurrence of indebtedness, additional equity financings or a combination of these potential sources of liquidity.
+The sale of additional equity may result in dilution to our stockholders.
+There is no assurance that we will be able to secure such additional funding on terms acceptable to us, or at all.